 401(k)s are American’s biggest vehicle for financial security. “nearly 90 million…participate” in one, “with more than $6 trillion invested” in them.
 With so much being invested, financial firms wanted a piece of the pie, so they discovered a way to get theirs through more FEES.
 “71% of people enrolled in 401(k)s think there are no fees.
 Instead, providers are constantly creating new categories for fees you are required to pay.

-To checkout the fees you’re currently paying, checkout our favorite free analyzer:
+To analyze the fees you’re currently paying, check out our favorite free analyzer:

 - Personal Capital is Mint for Investors.
 They have a 401K fee analyzer that is free and helps you find the leaks in your boat

 The tool will show you the fees that you are currently paying and give you an opportunity to talk to your employer about the options provided.
 Employers also don’t always know how the financial game is working against their employees.

 “More than 40% of Americans now use an advisor…81% of people with more than $5 million have an advisor.”
 But how do you find an advisor you trust?

 Financial advisors come with a multitude of different titles, but what we really need to know is that 90% of them are brokers.
 Brokers are “paid to sell financial products to customers like you and me in return for a fee.”
 They are required to produce sales for their company to keep their job, meaning they are incentivized to do what’s best for them, not for you.
 “They’re working for the house.”

 The best financial advisors provide value by helping with everything you need help with.
 From Investing to taxes to insurance.